 Go to mass.gov/payinfo to log in to your account.
 Please note, although this is a handy item to have available for reference, it is not considered an official Form 1099-R and cannot be used to file your taxes.
 Therefore, be sure to hold on to the original hard copy that will be mailed to you.

-Additionally, due to the technical limitations of PayInfo, PayInfo can only display one Form 1099-R. PayInfo displays Form 1099-Rs for members who received a monthly benefit in 2018.
+Additionally, due to the technical limitations of PayInfo, PayInfo can only display one Form 1099-R. PayInfo will display Form 1099-Rs for members who received a monthly benefit in 2019.
 It does not display refund Form 1099-Rs.

 Now might be a good time to check your year-to-date tax withholdings.
 Want to change your tax withholding election with the Board?
 Here is the MSRB W-4P Tax Form.
 Please fill it out, sign it and mail it to our Boston office.